 Set Up Streamlabs Chat Bot

 Feel free to call this anything you want.
-I call mine MavrixBot as my channel is called Mavrix Gaming.
+I call my bot MavrixBot as my channel is called Mavrix Gaming.

 Once you have created this bot account you will then log into your actual Twitch account.